 The Association recognizes major capital needs over the next ten years and beyond.
-These needs include addressing deferred maintenance of its groins and seawalls, beach maintenance and retention projects, and improvements to the clubhouse and recreational grounds.
+These needs include addressing deferred maintenance of its groins and Association seawalls, beach maintenance and retention projects, beach access ways, and improvements to the clubhouse and recreational grounds.

 BPBCA is substantially undercapitalized to comprehensively address the maintenance, rehabilitation, and new construction needs of its coastal infrastructure.
-There is, therefore, a need to create an equitable and transparent capital and financial plan to allow the Association to make ongoing investments in this critical infrastructure in a proactive manner.
+There is, therefore, a need to create an equitable and transparent capital and financial plan to allow the Association to make ongoing investments in this critical infrastructure in a proactive manner, while continuing to maintain and enhance inland assets.
 The community outreach process identified beaches and coastal infrastructure as the top priorities for capital funding.
-In general, workshop participants favored annual contributions, or a mix of annual contributions and onetime assessments as the best approach to funding future capital projects.
+In general, workshop participants favored annual contributions, or a mix of annual contributions and one-time assessments as the best approach to funding future capital projects.
 Few participants favored using only one-time assessments.

-With respect to current funding options, annual contributions through the local tax process will take longer to establish the funds anticipated for long term maintenance of the Association's assets.
+With respect to current funding options, annual contributions through the annual Association tax process will take longer to establish the funds anticipated for long term maintenance of the Association's assets.
+One-time assessments have been used to quickly generate funds for a specific project, but this method can have a negative impact on individual property owners as the assessment is typically 2-3 times the standard annual tax for each owner.